 - I used roasted garlic flavored breadcrumbs, it greatly enhanced the taste.
 If you can't get any, just use your regular breadcrumbs mixed with some garlic powder + Italian dried seasoning.

-– If you deep-fry these veggie ‘sausages’, you’ll get a thicker, crispier crust.
+- You can pan-fry these with a little oil for a healthier version, but with deep-frying, you get a crispier crust.
 These were not meant to be grilled.
-Sorry!

 - These veggie sausages can be frozen in the clingflim/ wax paper placed in freezer bags for upto 6 months.
 They can also be made upto a week in advance and refrigerated until needed.
 They are best fried just before serving.